MaxOhn/Bathbot/README.md

 - If you do run through docker, you can
   - boot up the databases with `docker-compose up -d` (must be done)
   - use `docker ps` to make sure `bathbot-db` and `bathbot-redis` have the status `Up`
-  - inspect the postgres container with `docker exec -it bathbot-db psql -U bathbot -d bathbot`
+  - to inspect the postgres container, use `docker exec -it bathbot-db psql -U bathbot -d bathbot`
-  - inspect the redis container with `docker exec -it bathbot-redis redis-cli`
+  - to inspect the redis container, use `docker exec -it bathbot-redis redis-cli`
-  - shut the databases down with `docker-compose down`
+  - to shut the databases down, use `docker-compose down`
 - Next, install `sqlx-cli` if you haven't already.
 You can do so with `cargo install sqlx-cli --no-default-features --features postgres,rustls`.
 - Then migrate the database with `sqlx migrate run`.
 This command will complain if the `DATABASE_URL` variable in `.env` is not correct.
 - And finally you can compile and run the bot with `cargo run`.
-Be sure you have a hobby or some other activity to do while you get to enjoy the rust compilation times™️.

-If the `--release` flag is set when compiling, the bot will be faster and have a few additional features such as
-- host a server on `INTERNAL_IP:INTERNAL_PORT` (`.env` variables) with endpoints related to linking osu! accounts or `/metrics` to expose metric data which you can make use of through something like [prometheus](https://prometheus.io/) and visualize with [grafana](https://grafana.com/)
-- osu! top score tracking
-- twitch stream tracking
-- matchlive tracking
+To make compiling take longer in order for the bot to be faster, use `cargo run --release`.

+The bot also has various features that can be enabled in compilation:
+- `global_slash`: Instead of only registering slash commands in the server specified as `DEV_GUILD_ID` in the `.env`, register them globally so that they work in all servers and DMs.
+- `matchlive`: Enables the matchlive commands and a background loop that regularly checks all tracked matches for updates.
+- `osutracking`: Enables the osu tracking commands and a background loop that regularly checks all tracked users' top plays for updates.
+- `twitchtracking`: Enables the stream tracking commands and a background loop that regularly checks all tracked streams for activity.
+- `server`: Runs a server on `localhost:{SERVER_PORT}` (specified in `.env`) and enables the link command.
+In order for linking and its authentication to succeed, you must configure the redirect URL in your osu! (and twitch) settings and set `PUBLIC_URL` in the `.env` accordingly.
+E.g for osu! you go to your profile settings, check the oauth section for your own clients, edit the Application Callback URL to `http://localhost:27272/auth/osu` and in your `.env` make sure you have `SERVER_PORT=27272` and `PUBLIC_URL="http://localhost:27272"`.
+The server also exposes a `/metrics` endpoint providing prometheus data.
+If you're interested in visualizing them, you need to install [prometheus](https://prometheus.io/download/), [configure it](https://prometheus.io/docs/introduction/first_steps/), install and configure [grafana](https://grafana.com/grafana/), then create a dashboard in grafana for the bathbot metrics.
+- `full`: Enables all of the above

+To enable these features, use e.g. `cargo run --features global_slash,server`